UI-Research/mobility-from-poverty/README.md

 * All final files should be in the `.csv` format.
 The files should be delimited with a comma.
 * Files should have descriptive names about the metrics and only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
 Do not use spaces.
 * Do not open and save any `.csv` files in Microsoft Excel.
 Excel defaults are not sensible and lead to analytic errors.
 * Important intermediate files should be added to Box.
-Final data files should be added to Box.
+Final data files should be added to Box and the GitHub repository.

 ### Joining variables